Optimizing Our Animal's Immune Response

 to very sick dog or cat, especially if they have difficulty eating or if they

-yeast.
-I gave her the transfer factors (human formula) which I think is a more
+Shasta the human immune formula which I think is a more

 potent immune booster.
-I started by giving her one capsule of TF a day (I shoved a
+I started by giving her a couple of capsules of a natural immune enhancing supplement a day (I slipped a

-capsule in her mouth or mixed it in her food) for 3 consecutive days.
-As she
+capsule in her mouth one at a time AM and PM (or mixed it in her food) for 3 consecutive days.
+As she did well,

-the dosage to one capsule a day as a maintenance dosage.
+the dosage to 2 capsules a day as a maintenance dosage.
 Shirley

-The Germ Survival Guide recommends transfer factors.
+The Germ Survival Guide recommends this unique immune enhancing supplement.
 This new book written by

 Kenneth A. Bock, M.D., Steven J. Bock, M.D. is designed to give families and